.jpeg&w=2048&q=75)

 When a satellite uses a wireless backhaul, it must dedicate at least one of its radios to communicating with the main router.
 In older dual-band systems, this same radio handles both backhaul AND client connections—forcing it to do two jobs at once.

-The result?
-A devastating 50% bandwidth loss per wireless hop.
+The result: approximately 50% bandwidth loss per wireless hop.

 | Technology | Speed | Latency | Installation | Reliability |